Reviewed by Roxanne Dryden-Edwards, MD

 Q:Depression usually results in high libido.
 True or False?

-Q:Less severe symptoms that precede the more debilitating symptoms are called?
+Q:What is the term for less severe symptoms that precede the more debilitating symptoms?

 Q:Depression can increase the risks for developing HIV, asthma, and coronary artery disease.
 True or False?